sahoog2/Preparation_Notes/DSA/Array/Counting Subarrays.md

 we can consider i as right and curr as left for better clarity.
 So the formula becomes sum += right - left +1

  2. Attempt 2
+    Couldnt come up with optimized solution though able to solve with O(n2)

 [Go Back](https://github.com/sahoog2/Preparation_Notes/blob/main/DSA/Array/2%20Problems.md)